globant-ui/css-training/content/alignment/vertical-centering-techniques.md

 ## Center content with a fixed height

-If the height of the content is known, you can use this simple technique to vertically center it (it works horizontally to).
+If the height of the content is known, you can use this simple technique to vertically center it (it works horizontally too).
 If the box has 300px height, yo need to move it 50% down with the `top` property and moving up half the height with the `margin-top` property with a negative value.

 ```css
 div{